agda/agda/doc/user-manual/language/lexical-structure.lagda.rst

 Lexical Structure
 *****************

-Agda code is written in UTF-8 encoded plain text files with the extension ``.agda``.
-Most unicode characters can be used in identifiers and whitespace is important, see :ref:`names` and :ref:`lexical-structure-layout` below.
+Agda code is written in UTF-8 encoded plain text files with the extension ``.agda``;
+more file extensions are supported for :ref:`literate-programming`.
+A UTF-8 byte order mark (BOM) is ignored at the beginning of a file.

+Most unicode characters can be used in identifiers, see section :ref:`names`.
+Whitespace is important, see section :ref:`lexical-structure-layout`.

 Tokens
 ------